WebberZone/top-10/readme.txt

 == Upgrade Notice ==

 = 4.0.0 =
 Major release.
+Top 10 Pro is here.
 Check out the release post or changelog for further information.